 Apply online, in a branch, by phone or by post

-Provide any identification documents the bank asks for
+Provide ID documents requested by the bank

 Start using your account

 You can get almost any current account jointly with someone else.
 When you choose an account, decide which of the following you need: